-Two small studies published this month are helping confirm that it is high levels of insulin that cause insulin resistance.
+Two small studies published this month are helping confirm that it is high levels of insulin that cause, or at least heavily contribute to, insulin resistance.

 Insulin resistance is a condition where your body stops responding effectively to insulin, an important hormone secreted by the pancreas that moves glucose out of the blood and into your cells.

 It has long been known that insulin resistance arises long before the blood sugar problems of diabetes appear.
 It is also associated with a number of other chronic conditions like high blood pressure, obesity, metabolic syndrome and polycystic ovary syndrome.

 The two studies explored different sides to this common condition, one looking at a group of overweight adults with confirmed insulin resistance and the second looking at the condition among individuals with type 1 diabetes.

 The first study, published July 22 in the journal Obesity, took 43 subjects with confirmed insulin resistance and split them into two intervention groups.
 Those two groups were compared to a third control group with insulin resistance.